 Are you following the Pinterest for Business website?
 If not you really should.
-At the beginning of April 2018 Pinterest updated a page they created where they discuss the best practices on how to be successful on Pinterest.
+Pinterest is constantly updating their practice guidelines.
+In these guidelines they discuss the best practices on how to be successful on Pinterest.
 Today, I want to walk you through Pinterest best practice guidelines and what you should pay attention to.

 Make sure you Pin it and SAVE this post for later!